maxvfischer/DIY-CNC-machine/README.md

 ![assemble_carriage_35](./images/build/frame/assemble_carriage_35.jpg)

-A 1 meter cable chain were then clamped to the cable chain mount and to the back-side bridge beam.
+1x 1 meter cable chain (**O09**) were then clamped to the cable chain mount and to the back-side bridge beam.
 The carriage was then moved as far to the sides as possible.
 It's important that the chain doesn't touch any of the side plates when moved.
 In my case, I had to remove 3 links from the cable chain to get a good length of the chain.

 ![assemble_carriage_36](./images/build/frame/assemble_carriage_36.jpg)